conflabs/wcia-analytes-tool/README.md

 Clone the [https://github.com/conflabs/wcia-assays.git](https://github.com/conflabs/wcia-assays.git) repository and copy its `json/` folder to this repository's `storage/json-assays` folder.

-4. From the CLI, run `php makeOpenTHCLabMetricsResource.php` to create the OpenTHC Lab Metric Json Resource.
+4. From the CLI, run `php makeOpenTHCLabMetricResource.php` to create the OpenTHC Lab Metric Json Resource.
    It is saved to the storage dir.

 5. From the CLI, run `php makeOpenTHCLabMetricTypesResource.php` to create the OpenTHC Lab Metric Types Json Resource.